 The mission baseline has been revised to take into account feedback from international and national space policy providers in terms of risk and compliance and a suitable launch option is selected.
-A launch in late 2016 is targeted.
-The payload flight models are currently scheduled to be delivered in late 2015 for platform integration (AIT) and subsequent EVT phases in early 2016.
+A launch in 2017 is targeted.
 The RemoveDEBRIS mission aims to be one of the world's first in-orbit demonstrations of key technologies for active debris removal and is a vital prerequisite to achieving the ultimate goal of a cleaner Earth orbital environment.